ViliusKraujutis/AndroidBroadcastsMonitor/README.md

 The application does not require any permissions, so please leave comment what features do you require.

+New Broadcast
+If you want add new Broadcast, you can add an item to custom_broadcast.xml or system_braodcast.xml in res/values.

 Future development:
 See the list of ideas for future development in Trello board: https://trello.com/board/androidbroadcastsmonitor/50d8ef7e6c46ce852d00010d